Criminalistics and Forensic DNA

 - demonstrate a basic understanding of several areas of technical forensic research;

-- formulate hypotheses and research questions for criminalistic investigations;
+- formulate hypotheses and research questions in a logically correct manner (Bayes Theorem) for criminalistic investigations;

 - recognise the correctness of research questions, bias risks, evaluation possibilities, explanations and assumptions;